axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/layout-templates.rst

 #. :ref:`IFrame Task template <components-layout-templates-iframe-task-template>` (Template used internally by Portal to configure IFrames)

-#. frame-8 template (Provided by core, use Serenity theme)
+#. frame-8 template (Provided by core, uses Serenity theme)

-#. frame-10 template (Provided by core, use Freya theme)
+#. frame-10 template (Provided by core, uses Freya theme)

 These templates have the same header, which is a menu of applications that you configure on the Administration page.
 Since version 8.0, Portal officially